fabio914/passtracing/README.md

 2. Copy an image URL and paste on the text field.
 For example, a public domain image from [rawpixel](https://www.rawpixel.com/public-domain).

+*Keep in mind that some [CORS policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) might prevent the app from loading images from certain websites.
+You'll want to use URLs from websites that allow their content to be loaded from any origin* (`Access-Control-Allow-Origin: *`).

 3. Click on "Load image" to reload the page with this image, or click on "Send link to Meta Quest" to send this to your Meta Quest 2 or Meta Quest Pro.

 4. After opening the link on your Meta Quest 2 or Meta Quest Pro, click on "Start AR" to start.